 Literature & Lore

 “In the Winter we have things that are easily digested, cooked in the chafing dish.
-The boys enjoy that very mush.
+The boys enjoy that very much.
 Welsh rarebit is much more digestible than sweets, although many people look with horror upon it.
 My boy at college has a chafing dish, which he uses.” — A Talk with Mrs Rorer: Chunks of Wisdom from This Experienced Dietist.
 New York Times.
 20 October 1891.
 Page 32.

 “Chafing” comes from the French verb “chauffer”, meaning “to heat.”

-The term is quite old, already extant by the very start of the 1600s: “This streete is possessed for the most part by Founders, that cast Candlestickes, Chafingdishes, Spice mortars, and such like.” [‘Colemanstreete warde’, A Survey of London, by John Stow: Reprinted from the text of 1603 (1908), pp. 276-285]
+The term is quite old, already extant by the start of the 1600s: “This streete is possessed for the most part by Founders, that cast Candlestickes, Chafingdishes, Spice mortars, and such like.” [‘Colemanstreete warde’, A Survey of London, by John Stow: Reprinted from the text of 1603 (1908), pp. 276-285]